thutasann/node-js-ecommerce-api/README.md

 # node-js-ecommerce-api

-## This is the Node JS Ecommerce API started from Scartch.
+## This is the simple Node JS Ecommerce API started from Scartch.

 ### Installation Steps